 This is especially important in the eyes of millennials, who recently overtook baby boomers to become America's largest generation.

 "As millennials are more 'experience-loyal' than 'brand-loyal,' consumer engagement is quickly becoming a far more influential factor in building positive brand perception," said Joe Gagnon, senior vice president and general manager of cloud solutions at Aspect Software.
 "It's imperative that businesses adapt their customer service strategies to deliver an interaction strategy that addresses millennial engagement preferences."

 If engagement is the goal, time is of the essence.
 This makes it vital for retail businesses to have systems in place to quickly and easily track customer complaints.

-Issue tracking software allows retailers to enhance customer support through complaint management, flagging issues with the proper individuals.
+Complaint management software solutions allow retailers to enhance customer support efforts, flagging issues immediately when they arise.
 If complaints are left to fester without resolution, retailers will find themselves becoming part of the $83 billion a year lost due to bad customer service.